DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2021-03-23-video-marketing-for-healthcare-practices.md

 ---
-post_title: Spring Cleaning Website Checklist
+post_title: Video Marketing for Healthcare Practices
-date: 2021-03-08T14:00:00.000+00:00
+date: 2021-03-23 13:00:00 +0000
 post_author: Christopher Ellis
 tags:
 - SEO
 - Content-Marketing
-post_intro: With Spring right around the corner, we put together a checklist you can use to ensure everything is up-to-date and running smoothly.
+post_intro: To help your practice start incorporating videos into your practice marketing, we have outlined a few suggestions for the types of video content you can consider making.
-post_image: "/uploads/spring-cleaning.png"
+post_image: "/uploads/website-_-blog-post-image.png"
-post_highlight: With Spring right around the corner, we put together a checklist you can use to ensure everything is up-to-date and running smoothly.
+post_highlight: To help your practice start incorporating videos into your practice marketing, we have outlined a few suggestions for the types of video content you can consider making.
 post_type:
 - blog
 product: